-“I’m very much about instilling black pride,” says Ayco, a gregarious leader who dotes, scolds and dishes out lessons on race relations with equal amounts of sugary affection.
+“I’m very much about instilling Black pride,” says Ayco, a gregarious leader who dotes, scolds and dishes out lessons on race relations with equal amounts of sugary affection.

-She modeled the school on what she describes as an “old-time black church” ethos in which each adult is a role model, authority figure and safety net.
+She modeled the school on what she describes as an “old-time Black church” ethos in which each adult is a role model, authority figure and safety net.

 Ayco was raised in Louisiana during the early days of school desegregation.
 She remembers white parents yelling racial epithets and throwing things at her as she walked into her integrated school.
 To survive, you needed a strong sense of self and a community of support to reinforce that inner strength.
-For many Southern blacks, and by extension for African-American transplants who settled in Seattle, the church represented that community.
+For many Southern Black people, and by extension for African-American transplants who settled in Seattle, the church represented that community.

 “I encourage everybody to take responsibility for the children that are here,” Ayco says, noting that the school also offers students help with academic and behavior issues.

-The stakes are too high to let even one black child slip and get into trouble, Ayco says.
+The stakes are too high to let even one Black child slip and get into trouble, Ayco says.